-The rdWRMP24 preferred programme does not have any supply side options, and the demand management options will not affect European sites, therefore there will be no in-combination effects with the drought order.
+The WRMP24 preferred programme does not have any supply side options, and the demand management options will not affect European sites, therefore there will be no in-combination effects with the drought order.
+Should the adaptive pathway be adopted, the first year of use of Option 2.2.2.1 would not be until 2036.
+Further water resources modelling of the option will be required ahead of WRMP29 and this would address any in-combination effects with the Drought Plan 2025.

-5.3 BETWEEN-COMPANY IN-COMBINATION EFFECTS
+6.3 BETWEEN-COMPANY IN-COMBINATION EFFECTS

-5.3.1 WRMPs and Drought Plans
+6.3.1 WRMPs and Drought Plans

-The rdWRMP24 preferred programme does not have any supply side options, and the demand management options will not affect European sites, therefore there will be no in-combination effects with the other WRMPs.
+The WRMP24 preferred programme does not have any supply side options, and the demand management options will not affect European sites, therefore there will be no in-combination effects with the other WRMPs.